This Main combi boiler is a nifty little boiler designed to fit in a cupboard and to be extremely simple to operate.

 Open Therm is a language used to communicate between boiler and smart thermostat and allows the thermostat to control the boiler in an advanced manner as opposed to simply switching the heating on and off.

 More importantly, a boiler which is Open Therm compatible means that you can use any third party thermostat out there that uses Open Therm and you don’t have to rely on the boiler brand’s own thermostat.
-You have a far larger selection of models and price then.
+You have a far larger selection of models and price.

 Compatibility is important these days.
 Thermostats are getting smarter and… dearer, like the Nest for instance.
-If you purchased one for your home today and moved houses tomorrow, you’d be taking it with you and you’d also want to be able to use it on the next boiler.
+If you purchased one for your home today and moved houses tomorrow, you’d want to take it with you and you’d also want to be able to use it on the next boiler.

 Compare this to the Vaillant and Worcester boilers that don’t use Open Therm and have their own proprietary connections.
 Fortunately you can still connect a Nest to either of them as it works on most, if not all, boilers.
 But you wouldn’t be able to use the Open Therm connections in the Nest and so you’d lose out on this feature.

 Before we get to the negative aspects, let me mention the only neutral point I could find on this boiler and this is the noise it makes whilst in operation.
 Like most modern boilers, it is not noisy at all.
-However, it is not extremely quiet, like the Intergas Rapid which is hard to tell whether it’s in operation or not.
+However, it is not extremely quiet either, like the Intergas Rapid which is so quiet it’s hard to tell whether it’s in operation or not.

 So I can’t claim this as a positive point, yet it’s not noisy enough to be a drawback.